DerSpeedMann/UnturnedStorePluginChecker/README.md

 # Unturned Store Update Checker

-UpdateChecker allows checking for plugin updates for any plugin on https://unturnedstore.com WorkshopChecker allows checking if required mods are loaded and if the server ip is whitelisted / not blacklisted from any workshop item.
+* **UpdateChecker**: allows checking for plugin updates for any plugin on https://unturnedstore.com
+* **WorkshopChecker**: allows checking if required mods are loaded and if the server ip is whitelisted / not blacklisted from any workshop item.

 # Setup: